qhdwight/stanford-intern-2019/website/README.md

 Loading a small amount of data into `pandas` makes grouping or distinct selects faster since it is all in-memory.
 In general, distinct queries and counts are very slow in the Postgres database, as it requires a full database scan.
 This is the major reason why the homepage takes so long to load.

 When migrating, make sure to run the Postgres `VACUUM FULL;` command afterward.
 It takes a long time, so aim for overnight.
 The indices are rebuilt, dead rows are reclaimed, and the speed improvement is very noticeable.
-Running `VACUUM (ANALYZE, VERBOSE)` may help as well.
+Running `VACUUM (ANALYZE, VERBOSE);` may help as well.

 Run `python manage.py update_times` to allow for a time graph on the dashboard homepage. `python manage.py` allows the Bernstein experiment page to be properly rendered.
 It is also a good example of how to analyze across Log table and Item/Experiment tables.